aabssmc/Skuishy/readme.md

 ## You need [Skript 2.7.0](https://github.com/SkriptLang/Skript) and up to use.

+## Make a pull request or issue if you have a feature request, or join my [discord](https://discord.gg/66DF7pMdnp).

 ## DOWNLOAD AT [MODRINTH.COM/PLUGIN/SKUISHY](https://modrinth.com/plugin/skuishy)

 ## Please suggest syntax ideas in my discord [here](https://discord.gg/66DF7pMdnp)